rejeep/ert-runner.el/README.md

 from vendor since it's not included in Emacs-23:

     $ cask exec ert-runner -p emacs-23-only -l vendor/ert.el

+Run all tests which are tagged `emacs-23-only` or `all-emacsen`:

+    $ cask exec ert-runner -t emacs-23-only,all-emacsen

+Run all tests which are *not* tagged `emacs-24-only`:

+    $ cask exec ert-runner -t !emacs-24-only

+Run all tests, whose name matches `request`, and which are tagged `fast` or `important`, but *not* `network`:

+    $ cask exec ert-runner -p request -t fast,important -t !network

 Run in "no win" mode: